King Inaugurates Strategic Medical Inventory Warehouse In Zarqa

 The establishment of the warehouse comes within Jordan's vision to enhance the strategic stockpile of food, medicine, and energy.

-medicines to sub-warehouses in governorates, hospitals, health directorates and primary healthcare centres.

-Hawari said the warehouse is the first centralised pharmaceutical warehouse in the public sector and is part of an integrated project to modernize supply chain infrastructure, under which six warehouses in the north, four in the south, and two warehouses in Amman will be modernized.
+Hawari said the warehouse is the first centralised pharmaceutical warehouse in the public sector and is part of an integrated project to modernise supply chain infrastructure, under which six warehouses in the north, and four in the south will be modernised, and two warehouses will be established in Amman.

 Director of the Office of His Majesty Alaa Batayneh, Minister of Digital Economy and Entrepreneurship Sami Smeirat, European Union Ambassador to Jordan Pierre-Christophe Chatzisavas, and WHO representative in Jordan Jamela Al Raiby attended the inauguration.